yiwenchu/qrlab/README.md

 prompt you for authentication.
 This will be your yale net id and password, assuming you have already logged in once.

+**don't need to do this part anymore.
+These repositories are included in qrlab now

 Run `install.bat` from the qrlab directory.
 This will clone several additional repositories from various places.
 The repositories from git.yale.edu will require your authentication.
 You should